Virenkun/engager-ai/README.md

 ## Quick Start

 ### Step 1: Get API Credentials
-Sign up for ProsperAI and obtain your API key and client ID for secure integration.
+Sign up for EngagerAI and obtain your API key and client ID for secure integration.

 ### Step 2: Integrate the Chatbot
 1. **Add Script**: Copy the following script and add it to your website’s HTML within the `<head>` or `<body>` section:

     ```html
-    <script src="https://cdn.prosperai.com/chatbot.js" data-client-id="YOUR_CLIENT_ID"></script>
+    <script src="https://cdn.EngagerAI.com/chatbot.js" data-client-id="YOUR_CLIENT_ID"></script>
     ```

 2. **Initialize Chatbot**: Add the following code snippet to configure the chatbot.

     ```javascript
     <script>
-      ProsperAIChatbot.init({
+      EngagerAIChatbot.init({
           apiKey: "YOUR_API_KEY",
           onLeadCapture: (leadInfo) => {
               console.log("Lead captured:", leadInfo);